 - Operational definitions describe how those with the characteristic would likely behave.
-Manifestation of anticipated behaviors provide inferential evidence that the individual posesses the characteritic.
+Manifestation of anticipated behaviors provides inferential evidence that the individual possesses the characteristic.

 - A close alignment between conceptual and theoretical definitions should exist and be evident in each item.

-- Characteristic in the Affective domain must (a) involve feeling, (b) target stable traits rather than temporary states, (c) be specifically targeted (d) have direction (positive or negative, absence to increasing positive), (d) vary in intensity by degrees.
+- Characteristics in the affective domain must (a) involve feeling, (b) target stable traits rather than temporary states, (c) be specifically targeted (d) have direction (positive or negative, absence to increasing positive), and (e) vary in intensity by degrees.